GuiRabaioli/GuiRabaioli/README.md

 <h2 align="center">Hi 👋!
-My name is Guilherme Rabaioli and I'm a Software Engineer, from Brazil</h2>
+My name is Guilherme Rabaioli and I'm a Software Engineer, from Brazil.
+I'm 22 years old.
+I am a passionate Software Engineering student with experience in web development, problem solving and fast learning.
+I work with different technologies and languages ​​such as:
+JavaScript, CSS , Python, SQL , HTML, Dart, Flutter, and always learning new ones.</h2>

 ###